BrianP8701/swarmstarv2/journal.md

 For the sake of brute simplicity I'm going to stop thinking about this and just strongly type all contexts and reintroduce Blocking Operations.
 It is ultimately going to be better.
 Although, the question remains of the database representation for context?
 We'd have to spread the context object and reassemble it.
 No let's just leave that as JSON and strongly type in the code layer.

 We have different tables for operations.
 Should we create seperate tables for actions?
 This would enforce type safety all the way down to the database which could solve lot's of problems.

+## Thinking about search again
+I think it's acceptable to constrain the input to search to be a list of questions + context.

 # July 17th 2024
 Imagine you were an LLM.
 Birthed, only seeing text and made to predict the next word.
 This is your entire universe.
 As time passes, you learn to generalize and get some sense of the world you live in.
 One day, you get exposed to an image for the first time.
 An entirely new part of the universe shown to you for the first time, something you've read about but could never imagine.